hcs42/ExponWords/README.markdown

 Set up the nginx web server and run ExponWords in production mode
 -----------------------------------------------------------------

+1. Copy the startup script and change the ports in it if you need to:

+        $ cp ew/setup/start_production.sh ew/setup/start_production.sh .
+        $ vim ew/setup/start_production.sh ew/setup/start_production.sh

-1. Perform the following steps as root:
+2. Perform the following steps as root:

    Rename the original nginx configuration file: